PACELC Exploration: Latency vs Consistency Trade-offs

 Simulating Traffic

-To test latency under load, use a tool like Apache JMeter or Python’s concurrent.futures
+To test latency under load, use a tool like Apache JMeter or Python’s concurrent.futures to send multiple read requests concurrently.

 Python Code for Concurrent Reads